-The SEO-EEC will utilize WebEOC, a web-based crisis management system designed for supporting the Incident Command System (ICS) method of response management for significant incidents, in addition to providing a unique toolset for supporting daily operations in the Regional Response Centers and the HQ Emergency Operations Center, to disseminate information to KYEM.
+State Outreach - The SEO-EEC will utilize WebEOC, a web-based crisis management system designed for supporting the Incident Command System (ICS) method of response management for significant incidents and providing a unique toolset for supporting daily operations in the Regional Response Centers and the HQ Emergency Operations Center to disseminate information to KYEM.
 For Official Use Only (FOUO).
 For more information, contact KYEM.

-ESF- 12 Private Sector Communication Protocol
+ESF- 12 State Communication Protocol